storacha/specs/w3-ipni.md

     Next optional Link
 }
 ```

+Where the IPLD encoded size of an `EntryChunk` with the set of multihashes would exceed 4MiB (the upper limit for a block that can be transferred by libp2p) the set of multihashes must be split into multiple `EntryChunk` blocks.

 It is possible to create long chains of `EntryChunk` blocks by setting the `Next` field to the CID to another `EntryChunk`, but this requires an entire EntryChunk to be fetched and decoded, before the IPNI server can determine the next chunk to fetch.